 When we use this book, the questions for kids usually help our little ones remember other fun things that happened during their day which – in turn – gets us rolling on a fun journey.

 No more silent nights.
-Conversation starters for kids are exactly what they need to independently take the stage and recreate entire moments.
+Table topics for kids are exactly what they need to independently take the stage and recreate entire moments.
 And we just love sitting back and watching it all.

 Questions To Ask Kids